Fateh Muhammad Panipati: Biography

 Fateh Muhammad Panipati was born on 18 January 1905 (coinciding 12 Dhu al-Qadah 1322 AH) in Panipat.
 He graduated in the traditional dars-e-nizami from the Darul Uloom Deoband.
-His teachers included Asghar Hussain Deobandi, Hussain Ahmad Madani, Ibrahim Balyawi, Izaz Ali Amrohi and Muhammad Shafi Deobandi.
+His teachers included Asghar Hussain Deobandi, Hussain Ahmad Madani, Ibrahim Balyawi, Izaz Ali Amrohi and Muhammad Shafi.

 In 1947, when Pakistan was established, Panipati migrated there and briefly taught in Ichhra and Pind Dadan Khan.
 He taught at Madrasah Ashrafiyyah Fayḍ al-Qurʾān in Shikarpur from 1948 to 1956.
 He moved to Karachi in 1957 at the invitation of Muhammad Shafi Deobandi, and taught at the Nanak Wara branch of Darul Uloom Karachi, for over fifteen years.
 He was considered a senior scholar of Quranic recitation during his time.
-Muhammad Taqi Usmani has described him as the contemporary al-Jazari.
+Taqi Usmani has described him as the contemporary al-Jazari.
 His students included Abdul Haleem Chishti, Abdush Shakoor Tirmizi, Raheem Bakhsh Panipati and Siddiq Ahmad Bandwi.

 Panipati migrated to Medina in 1972 and began teaching in the Al-Masjid an-Nabawi.
 He spent the last few years of his life in Medina.
 He visited Lahore for a short while where he suffered from hemiparesis on 20 May 1979, leading him to return to Medina.
 He died on 16 April 1987 and was buried in Al-Baqi Cemetery.
 His funeral prayer was led by Ali ibn Abdur-Rahman al Hudhaify.